abhi03ruchi/BeaconOfHope/README.md

 <ul>
      <li> Harnesses the power of Lumina AI Bot for personalized mental health support and guidance. </li>
      <li> Seamlessly translate content with Google Translate to cater to both indian and global audience.  </li>
- <li>Our website offers a range of resources and tools that you can use to create your own wellness plan and track your progress. </li>
+ <li>Our website offers a range of resources and tools for wellness. </li>
     <li> Responsive web app and user friendly interface.</li>
 </ul>